Thomas J. Sienkewicz: Career

+Teaching

+Sienkewicz taught all levels of Latin and Greek language throughout his career, as well as a broad range of interdisciplinary courses including Classical Mythology and Star Wars, Africa and Blacks in Antiquity, Sport and Recreation in the Ancient World, Women in Classical Mythology, The Ancient Novel, and Sacred Places.
+At Howard University, he taught Renaissance and modern literature as part of the university's general education program, and participated in Honors Program instruction at both Howard University and Monmouth College.

+The American Philological Association recognised his contributions to pedagogy with its Award for Excellence in the Teaching of Classics at the College Level in 1989, its highest educational honour in the field.

 Works

+His first book, Classical Gods and Heroes in the National Gallery of Art (1983), was a handbook connecting artworks in the National Gallery of Art to themes from Greco-Roman mythology, published by the University Press of America.

 In 1991, Sienkewicz co-authored, with Viv Edwards, a book titled Oral Cultures Past and Present: Rappin' and Homer.
 This work examined oral traditions across six continents and 3,000 years.
 J.T.
 Hooker, in his review of the book, found the material "enlightening"; however, he also critiqued the author's attempt to tie Homer closely to modern oral forms like rap, and further suggested that similarities were "incidental," not structural.
 Additionally, Ruth Finnegan's review of the book framed it as "lively", "sensible" and "informative", however, also somewhat "naive in places", precisely due to lesser engagement with recent literary and anthropological theory.
 In the same year, he also published, The Classical Epic: An Annotated Bibliography.
 This work was an annotated guidance on Homer’s Iliad and Odyssey and Vergil's Aeneid.

 Sienkewicz’s 1996 publication, World Mythology: An Annotated Guide to Collections and Anthologies, was focused on global myths.
 It featured annotated entries, indexes, and a focus on cultural traditions.
 Paolo Villani appreciated Sienkewicz's efforts in "summarizing a single volume the broad range of myth-related materials from all over the world", however, he also highlighted "gaps in the bibliographical entries" in some research areas.
 Marianne Cawley also reviewed the book and commended Sienkewicz's efforts in coming up with a "clear, concise, and to the point" write-up.
 His book Theories of Myth: An Annotated Bibliography presented English-language studies of myth theory, highlighting myth's function and interpretation across cultures.

+In 1999, he co-edited the World Dictionary of Foreign Expressions with James McDonough Jr., a reference work originally compiled by Gabriel Adeleye and Kofi Acquah-Dadzie, published by Bolchazy-Carducci.
+The volume was reviewed in the Library Journal and covered by the Chicago Sun-Times and the Chicago Daily Herald.